donceykong/cpp-learning-with-opencv/README.md

 # Learning C++ with the OpenCV Library

-## Installing OpenCV library and Installing
+## Building OpenCV library and Installing

 <details><summary><b>Clone the OpenCV library</b></summary>